 Lastly, the worst travel hacking mistake is to let your points expire.
 British Airways Avios expire after 36 months with no activity to your account.
 To reset the expiration date, earn or spend a couple of Avios.
 For example, if you have the co-branded credit card, make a purchase with it.
 Or use the British Airways shopping rewards program to buy something you were planning to buy anyways.

 How do you search for British Airways reward flights?

-British Airways has a pretty decent search tool when it comes to searching for partner award flights.
+British Airways has a decent search tool when it comes to searching for partner award flights.
 In fact, the general rule of thumb is to use the BA or Qantas websites to search when you’re looking for Oneworld Alliance award flights.

 You’ll need to log in with your British Airways membership number to search.
 If you don’t already have a British Airways number, it’s free to join.
 Be sure to keep yourself organized by recording your member number and password for future searches.